-So yeah!, planning a wedding is hard & stressful.
-Planning a wedding that’s against the grain of “traditional wedding” is even harder.
+So yeah! planning a wedding is hard & stressful.
+Planning an alternative wedding that’s against the grain of “traditional wedding” is even harder.
 We totally feel for you.
-You start off thinking, this is so much fun & is going to be amazing, but quickly end up stressing & hating it, often second guessing choices, and just wanting the day done.
+You start off thinking, this is so much fun & is going to be amazing, but quickly end up stressing & hating it, often second-guessing choices, and just wanting the day done.
 Your wedding day is ALL ABOUT YOU & don’t you forget it.
 You can’t please everyone, so mainly, please yourselves!

-There is no right or wrong way to plan, what is one person’s dream, isn’t going to be anothers.
-Bringing your individual flair to your day, is what will make you look back on it with fondness & the most amazing memories.
+There is no right or wrong way to plan, what is one person’s dream, isn’t going to be another.
+Bringing your individual flair to your day is what will make you look back on it with fondness & the most amazing memories.

 Plan something different.
 Be creative, & break the Wedding mould.
 It’s fun!